Riverside Church: 21st century

-Two controversies involving Riverside Church arose in the early 2000s; an allegation of sexual abuse by the director of a basketball program at the church and an allegation of financial mismanagement due to a $32 million decrease in the endowment between 2000 and 2002.
+Two controversies involving Riverside Church arose in the early 2000s: an allegation of sexual abuse against the director of a basketball program at the church and an allegation of financial mismanagement due to a $32 million decrease in the endowment between 2000 and 2002.
 The accused basketball director resigned in 2002 while the accusation of financial mismanagement was prolonged through several years of court cases, although the New York Supreme Court had dismissed a lawsuit over the topic.
 Forbes announced his retirement in September 2006 and held his last sermon in June 2007.
 By that time, the church had 2,700 congregants, a large proportion of whom were black and Hispanic.
 The church had a $14 million annual operating budget and a paid staff of 130.

 Another nationwide, year-long search for a new senior minister commenced and in August 2008, it was announced Brad Braxton had been selected as the sixth senior minister of Riverside Church.
 Braxton's tenure was marked by theological disputes; congregants disagreed whether the church should take a fundamentalist or progressive position, as well as a lawsuit over his salary, which a church spokesperson stated was $457,000.
 In June 2009, Braxton submitted a letter of resignation due to these disputes.
 For the next five years, Riverside Church had no senior minister and in 2014, its congregation had decreased to 1,670, a loss of over a thousand since 2007.
 In 2012, the church and its annexes were listed on the National Register of Historic Places.

-In June 2014, Amy K. Butler was selected as the church's seventh senior minister, becoming the first woman to hold that job.
-In September 2018, it was announced Riverside Church would buy the neighboring McGiffert Hall at Claremont Avenue and 122nd Street for $45 million.
+In June 2014, Amy K. Butler was selected as the church's seventh, and the first female, senior minister.
+In September 2018, the church announced it would buy the neighboring McGiffert Hall at Claremont Avenue and 122nd Street for $45 million.
 The dormitory was on land John Rockefeller Jr. had donated to the Union Theological Seminary, and under the donation agreement, the church had the right of first offer to buy the building should it ever be offered for sale.
 In July 2019, the church's governing council announced Butler's contract would not be renewed, and the Church Council and Butler released a joint letter stating Butler's resignation was mutual.
-A former Church Council member later said Butler was dismissed after she and several other female staff members had experienced sexual harassment by another former council member, Dr. Edward Lowe.
+A former Church Council member later alleged Butler was dismissed after she and other female staff members had experienced sexual harassment by another former council member, Dr. Edward Lowe.
 Michael E. Livingston became the interim senior minister.